Ernst Mayr: Move to the United States

+At the Linnean Society of New York

 Mayr organized a monthly seminar under the auspices of the Linnean Society of New York.
 Under the influence of J.A.
 Allen, Frank Chapman, and Jonathan Dwight, the society concentrated on taxonomy and later became a clearing house for bird banding and sight records.

-Mayr encouraged his Linnaean Society seminar participants to take up a specific research project of their own.
+Mayr encouraged his Linnean Society seminar participants to take up a specific research project of their own.
 Under Mayr's influence one of them, Joseph Hickey, went on to write A Guide to Birdwatching (1943).
 Hickey remembered later, "Mayr was our age and invited on all our field trips.
 The heckling of this German foreigner was tremendous, but he gave tit for tat, and any modern picture of Dr E. Mayr as a very formal person does not square with my memory of the 1930s.
 He held his own."
 A group of eight young birdwatchers from The Bronx later became the Bronx County Bird Club, led by Ludlow Griscom.
 "Everyone should have a problem" was the way one Bronx County Bird Club member recalled Mayr's refrain.
 Mayr said of his own involvement with the local birdwatchers: "In those early years in New York when I was a stranger in a big city, it was the companionship and later friendship which I was offered in the Linnean Society that was the most important thing in my life."

+Later life and influence

 Mayr also greatly influenced the American ornithologist Margaret Morse Nice.
 Mayr encouraged her to correspond with European ornithologists and helped her in her landmark study on song sparrows.
 Nice wrote to Joseph Grinnell in 1932, trying to get foreign literature reviewed in the Condor: "Too many American ornithologists have despised the study of the living bird; the magazines and books that deal with the subject abound in careless statements, anthropomorphic interpretations, repetition of ancient errors, and sweeping conclusions from a pitiful array of facts. ... in Europe the study of the living bird is taken seriously.
 We could learn a great deal from their writing."
 Mayr ensured that Nice could publish her two-volume Studies in the Life History of the Song Sparrow.
 He found her a publisher, and her book was reviewed by Aldo Leopold, Joseph Grinnell, and Jean Delacour.
 Nice dedicated her book to "My Friend Ernst Mayr."

 Mayr joined the faculty of Harvard University in 1953, where he also served as director of the Museum of Comparative Zoology from 1961 to 1970.
 He retired in 1975 as emeritus professor of zoology, showered with honors.
 Following his retirement, he went on to publish more than 200 articles, in a variety of journals—more than some reputable scientists publish in their entire careers; 14 of his 25 books were published after he was 65.
 Even as a centenarian, he continued to write books.
 On his 100th birthday, he was interviewed by Scientific American magazine.